MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Try to dsiplay user logged info.
+* Add user info in modal window.

 # Before to run this server